secemp9/pyscreen_rec/README.md

 Pillow is the default one, since it's the fastest and easiest to work with. mss is faster, but I didn't find a way yet to include the broken mouse support.
 Pyautogui...it works in a similar way as Pillow does, but it uses too much cpu.
 Still kept it though.

+As of time of writing, this only support Windows, but I plan on making it work with Xlib for Linux support.
+At least I have a feeling the mouse support will be less buggy there.
 # Why

 OBS (among other ones) are too slow on my laptop (intel only).
 So I thought of making my own thing instead.
 I guess it's decently fast, but need to really benchmark this.